jamesWalker55/qmul-final-project-report/src/01-introduction.typ

 Computer users interact with digital files on a daily basis.
 This includes storing files, organising files, and retrieving files.
 The act of managing files and retrieving information is fundamental and necessary for general computer usage and many computer-based knowledge work.
 With modern systems and increased computer usage, the number of digital files on a user's system has increased significantly @dinneen2020ubiquitous.

-This is related to the field of Personal Information Management (PIM).
+The increase in the number of digital files on a user's system is related to the field of Personal Information Management (PIM).
 PIM is concerned with the management of digital files on the computer, and how people store, organise, and retrieve information to complete tasks.
 The increasing number of digital files on computer systems has made it more important than ever to investigate effective methods of managing digital files.

 The directory tree structure is the de facto standard for data storage.
 Since its usage in early operating systems such as the OS/360 by IBM, most operating systems nowadays including Microsoft Windows, macOS and Linux distributions use directory trees as the data storage method.
 In such a system, filenames are used to uniquely identify files, and files can be placed within directories or folders.